Try Grounded AI

 What is Try Grounded AI?

 Try Grounded AI is an AI hallucination testing platform built by KiwiQA.
-It lets you paste any AI-generated response and run 7 independent validation checks — returning a structured verdict, a GR reliability score, and specific recommended actions in under 60 seconds.
+It lets you paste any AI-generated response and run up to 10 independent detection layers — returning a structured verdict, a GR reliability score, and specific recommended actions in under 60 seconds.

 Unlike developer-focused tools that require SDK integration and engineering setup, Try Grounded AI works for QA testers, product managers, consultants, and compliance teams with no code required.